medialab/hyphe/README.md

 Docker enables isolated install and execution of software stacks, which helps installing easily a whole set of dependencies.

-Docker's containers are a bit voluminous: you should ensure at least 4GB of empty space is available before installing.
+Docker's containers are sizeable: you should ensure **at least 4GB** of empty space is available before installing.

-- **Install Docker:**
+1. **Install Docker**

   First, you should deploy Docker on your machine following its [official installation instructions](https://docs.docker.com/installation/).

-  Once you've got Docker installed and running, [install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate Hyphe services in a single line (it might already come built-in with Docker when installing on Windows or Mac OS X).
+  Once you've got Docker installed and running, you may have to [install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate Hyphe services in a single line.
+Docker Compose is installed along with Docker on Windows and Mac OS X.

-- **Download Hyphe:**
+2. **Download Hyphe**

   Collect Hyphe's sourcecode from this git repository (recommended way to benefit from future updates) or download and uncompress a [zipped release](https://github.com/medialab/hyphe/releases), then enter the resulting directory: